kyleworkman15/Aces-iOS/README.md

 - Much better looking UI
 - Loading disc when signing in
 - Search is now done via local database that I entered manually, instead of google’s servers
+- No longer need to check bounds (for now)
 - Search is on the same screen rather than on a new screen so it takes less time to get there
 - When tapping to change number of riders, can tap anywhere to release focus/prevents user from having the selector open while also searching a location, requesting ride, or sliding the map